DDDN-The-Old-Man/jeonp/README.md

 # jeonp
-This repository is for KAIST CS408 course held on the first semester of 2017.
+This r`epository is for KAIST CS408 course held on the first semester of 2017.

+# Install

+    sudo -s
+    ./install.sh